Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/pose.md

 Smears are especially important for sweeping attacks to show the hitbox.
 Smears imply hitboxes, because any movement that fast would create a strong impact.

-Smears should lead in an [arc](pose.md#arcs) from near the previous frame's location to the current location.The tail end of a smear usually reaches near the previous frame's location.
+Smears should lead in an [arc](pose.md#arcs) from near the previous frame's location to the current location.
+The tail end of a smear usually reaches near the previous frame's location.

 Smears are not outlined, and grow thinner closer to the tail.